Banner 2 with title

 Training Category: Foundation

 Participants who wish to obtain CPD Points must comply strictly with the Attendance Policy set out in the CPD Guidelines.
 For this activity, participants are reminded to sign in on arrival and sign out at the conclusion of each session of the event in the manner required by the organiser.
 Participants must not be absent from each session of the event for more than 15 minutes.
+The number of CPD Points which may be obtained by participants who comply strictly with the Attendance Policy for each session are listed on the left.
 Participants who do not comply with the Attendance Policy on any particular session of the event will not be able to obtain CPD Points for that session.
-Please refer to http://www.sileCPDcentre.sg for more information.
+Please refer to www.sileCPDcentre.sg for more information.